 Degree Requirements

-Admission to all Music degree programs is by audition to demonstrate musical aptitude and potential, moderate technical proficiency, and seriousness in selecting music as a four-year course of study.
+Admission to all Music degree programs is by audition to demonstrate musical aptitude and potential, technical proficiency, and seriousness in selecting music as a four-year course of study.
 In addition to the applied music audition, placement examinations in music theory and music history may be required to confirm students’ prior experience in these areas.
-Auditions are scheduled from January to May for the fall semester; a limited number are held in December for the spring/winter semester.
-Students in applied music must pass a junior-standing examination to confirm their level of performance skills for enrollment in AP MUS 3440 – AP MUS 3459 or AP MUS 4440 – AP MUS 4459.
-This examination is usually taken at the same time as the applied music jury for the fourth semester of enrollment in AP MUS 1440 - AP MUS 1459.
+Auditions can be scheduled at any time for the upcoming semester, and several pre-scheduled audition dates are also available in fall and early spring (contact the Music Department for more details).

 Evidence of sound musicianship, a close acquaintance with an appropriate portion of musical literature, and the ability to bring it to actual performance are required for graduation in all Music degree programs.
-Students in the B.M.: Performance Emphasis fulfill this requirement with junior and senior recitals.
-Students in all other degree programs fulfill this requirement with a senior recital.
+Students in the B.M., Performance Emphasis fulfill this requirement with junior and senior recitals.
+Students in all other degree programs and emphasis areas fulfill this requirement with a senior recital.
 In some cases, upon the recommendation of the student's applied teacher, the senior recital (for non-performance majors only) may be replaced by participating in three regularly scheduled student recitals during the last two semesters of applied music study, or by performing for a special panel of faculty members.

-- Wind and Percussion students—University Symphonic Band or University Wind Ensemble;
+- Wind and Percussion students—University Wind Ensemble;

 - String students--University Orchestra;

-- Voice students--University Singers or University Chorus;
+- Voice students--University Singers;

-- Instrumental students may be required to participate in additional ensembles to enhance their musical development;
+- Instrumental students may be required to participate in additional ensembles to enhance their musical development.

-The music department may require students to pass a placement test to enroll in the next level course, provided this or an equivalent test is administered to all students seeking to enroll in that course.
+The Music Department may require students to pass a placement test to enroll in the next level course, provided this or an equivalent test is administered to all students seeking to enroll in that course.

 Core Curriculum